Giancky79/ZB-Bridge-P/README.md

 # ZB-Bridge-P
 Sonoff ZB-Bridge-P

-only if you want a backeup the original bin
+only if you want a backup the original bin

 python3 -m pip install --upgrade pip python3 -m pip install esptool